dbrady/polyhedra/README.md

 4.d6.r1.k3("+1x10") but honestly this still looks unnecessarily complicated.
 Better to just use Dice.new() at this point.

+Then again, since we have to catch method_missing to allow for arbitrary digits, maybe we could steal a page from the Rails playbook and allow longer methods names that encode the entire sequence, such
+as:

+    4.d6r1t3
+    # => <Dice: 4d6r1t3

+The only gotcha is that we can't capture +/- in its proper place (immediately after the dX sequence).
+Legal ruby would be `4.d6r1t3+3` but proper dice notation would `4.d6+3r1t3` which won't work.

+Hrm, if a Dice.new() or Fixnum#dXX statement returns a Dice object, maybe we should define +,-,*,/ etc to return new Dice objects?

+    d6
+    # => <Dice: 1d6>
+    d6 + 1
+    # => <Dice: 1d6+1>

 ## Complex Notation

 A set of Dice can be collected into a DiceSet and rolled as a unit: